-The following is a list of suggestions that might help you to improve the SQL Server stored procedures performance.
+The following is a list of suggestions that might help you to improve the performance of SQL Server stored procedures.

-- Try to use the Schema Names while you were creating or referencing any database object.
+- Try using the Schema Names while creating or referencing any database object.
 It will decrease the database engine processing time.

 - Always specify the required column names within the SELECT Statement.
 And avoid the SELECT * Statement.

-- When you are creating Temporary Tables inside the sp, You have to specify whether the Column accepts NULLS, or NOT explicitly.
-It can be done by using NULL, or NOT NULL
+- When creating Temporary Tables inside the sp, You have to specify whether the Column accepts NULLS or NOT explicitly.
+It can be done by using NULL or NOT NULL.

 - Rather than Extracting, or Inserting a large amount of data, try to work with less and essential data.
-It reduces the query processing load, and increase the query performance.
+It reduces the query processing load and increases the query performance.

 - Use the SET NOCOUNT ON statement within the SQL server stored procedure.
-It will turn off the messages that are sent by the SQL Server to the Client.
+It will turn off the messages that the SQL Server sends to the Client.
 It includes the number of rows updated, deleted, etc.

 - Try to replace the UNION Operator or OR Operator with the UNION ALL Operator unless you are looking for distinct values.

 - If possible, avoid using the SCALAR Functions in the SELECT statement that returns a large amount of data.
-It is because the scalar function applied on each row (row basic), so it will affect the query performance.
+This is because the scalar function applies on each row (row basic), affecting the query performance.

-- To handle the errors, SQL allows us to use the TRY CATCH feature inside the SQL Server Stored Procedures.
-So, try to use the TRY CATCH feature
+- To handle the errors, SQL allows us to use the TRY CATCH feature inside the Stored Procedures.
+So, try to use the TRY CATCH feature.

 - Always use the BEGIN..COMMIT TRANSACTION within the SP.
 Remember that the transaction should be as short as possible.
 Otherwise, there is a danger in either deadlock or longer locking.

 Best Approach to create Stored Procedures

 It will be an ideal way to create in real-time